syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Slides/Add-PowerPoint-slide).

 ## Create a slide with predefined LayoutSlide

 The Syncfusion PowerPoint library supports the following predefined slide layout types to create a slide as equivalent to Microsoft PowerPoint: